Aloha, we’re Leti and Chi, your psilocybin guides. We are forever grateful the mushrooms have found us and allowed us to thrive in their service.

 From a young age, I’ve had an addictive personality.
 Lacking healthy coping mechanisms, I suppressed or ignored difficult emotions with destructive habits.

 In my twenties, I was fortunate enough to study with Buddhist teachers who were full of compassion and wisdom.
 I spent months at a time in silent retreat.
-I took temporary monastic vows twice at a Burmese forest monastery.
+I took temporary monastic vows twice at Panditarama Forest Monastery in Burma.
 I did everything I could to be a “good” and happy person.

 Still, I felt empty and unfulfilled.
 I used meditation as an escape from unresolved emotional trauma; from my guilt and shame.
 But I lacked discipline and was unable to keep up a practice on my own.
 I constantly fell back into patterns of misery.